 Percussion -- JEFFREY MOOSE Born in Mexico and raised in West Africa, Jeffrey Moose is loved by fans for his creative, high-energy percussion and playful vocal performances.
 He is the director of the Jeffrey Moose Gallery in Seattle, WA.

 Rhythm Guitar -- MIKE SCIACCA is Ranger's father, and has been backing up Ranger on guitar for over 15 years.
 Ranger and Mike are descended from Sicilian immigrants, who played jazz in New York at the start of the 20th century.

-THE GENRE "Hot Club Swing," is named after the group that featured guitarist Django Reinhardt and violinist Stephane Grappelli.
-In the 1930's they blended their own musical legacies with the new American art form of jazz, Soon their recordings brought international fame to the genre.
+THE GENRE "Hot Club Swing" (sometimes called Gypsy Jazz) is named after the Quintet of the Hot Club of France.
+In the 1930's guitarist Django Reinhardt and violinist Stephane Grappelli blended their own musical legacies with the new American art form of jazz.
+Their recordings soon brought international fame to the new genre.
 Hot Club Swing is characterized by upbeat, high-energy swing on acoustic instruments, especially guitar, violin, bass, clarinet, and accordion.

 SAMPLE PRESS COVERAGE

 Includes pictures, an article, and a 23-minute studio session recording: LINK

 Heritage Music Review 2011